Archismandas2004/OCR/README.md

 Install OpenAI
-Replace the Open AI API key in PUT_OPENAI_KEY_HERE in the app.py code line no: 14 pip install pytesseract, opencv, pandas, pillow, flask, numpy
+Replace the Open AI API key in PUT_OPENAI_KEY_HERE in the app.py code line no: 14 pip install pytesseract, opencv, pandas, pillow, flask, numpy THIS MODEL TAKES AN IMAGE, EXTRACTS TEXTS, RECOGNIZES OBJECT IN IT, USEES OPENAI API TO GENERATE RESPONSES